adrienrougny/momapy/README.md

 * local positioning (e.g. right of shape, fit set of shapes)
 * easy extension with new model and layout subelements

-`MomaPy` is still in its initial development phase.
-As such, it is not yet released nor documented, and may change at any time.
+A first documentation for `MomaPy` is available [here](https://momapy.readthedocs.io/en/latest/).

-However, the features of `MomaPy` are demonstrated in a jupyter notebook that can be found [here](https://github.com/adrienrougny/momapy/blob/main/src/momapy/demo/demo.ipynb).
+The features of `MomaPy` are demonstrated in a jupyter notebook that can be found [here](https://github.com/adrienrougny/momapy/blob/main/demo/demo.ipynb).